-CampaignHQ has been recognized by the American Association of Political Consultants (AAPC) with numerous Pollie Awards including: live Patch Through Calling, Best Use of Robocall, Best Use of Telephone Fundraising, and Best Telephone Townhall.
-She is a speaker at the 2019 AAPC Pollie Awards Conference, speaking on the "Business of the Business: Strategies for Resolving the Off-Year Cash Crunch."
-Learn more and see her bio here: https://theaapc.org/pollie-conference-2019/profile/nicole-schlinger/
+CampaignHQ has been recognized by the American Association of Political Consultants (AAPC) with numerous Pollie Awards including: Best use of Peer to Peer Texting, Best Live Patch Through Call, Best Use of Robocall, Best Use of Telephone Fundraising, and Best Telephone Townhall.
+She will be featured as a speaker at the 2020 AAPC Pollie Awards Conference, on the topic of "Creating a Culture of Exceptional Service."

 Nicole recently published "Why the best managers are (sometimes) the worst political business owners" in Campaigns & Elections Magazine.
 You can read the article here: https://www.campaignsandelections.com/campaign-insider/why-the-best-managers-are-sometimes-the-worst-political-business-owners